project-sunbird/sunbird.org-docs/developer-docs/upgrade/build_n_deploy.md

 2. Once all the variables and Jenkins configurations are complete, you can start to build and deploy services.

-3. Build and deploy plugins.
-Refer [this page](developer-docs/server-installation/plugins){:target="_blank"}
+3. Build and deploy the plugins.
+For details, refer to the  [Plugins](developer-docs/server-installation/plugins){:target="_blank"} page

-4. After plugins build and deploy, provide the blob url of the plugins zip file in Player build.
-Refer Player build job on [this page](developer-docs/server-installation/artifactupload-job/core-services){:target="_blank"}
+4. After the plugins build and deploy, provide the blob url of the plugins zip file in the Player build.
+For details, refer to the Player build job on the [Core Services](developer-docs/server-installation/artifactupload-job/core-services){:target="_blank"} page.

 5. Build all the services mentioned in the table below.
 In case of Cassandra migration (Core / Cassandra), the job needs to be built twice and deployed thrice.
 Refer to the tags page to get the two tags.
-Also in case of errors in Cassadnra migration, refer to [this page](developer-docs/server-installation/core-services){:target="_blank"}
+In case of errors in Cassadnra migration, refer to the [Core Services](developer-docs/server-installation/core-services){:target="_blank"} page.

-Here is the list of jobs that are required to be built and deployed for your reference.
+The following is the list of jobs required to be built and deployed :

 Order: Top down per column